lo6ical/react-native-firebase-todo-app/README.md

 # react-native-firebase-todo-app
-school project fro mobile programming
+school project for mobile programming

 ### Technologies used: